minth1468/music-theory-101/README.md

 - A dominant 7b9 chord can be seen as a diminished 7th chord stacked on the root note.
   - e.g. A C7b9 chord is enharmonically equal to Edim7/C. (**Slash chords** can be seen as a voicing of extended chords.)
-  - Recall that the diminished 7th chord can be resolved into any note: the diminished chord can be played over any note (serving as root note).
+  - Recall that the diminished 7th chord can be resolved into any note: the diminished chord can be played over any note (serving as the root note).
   - This leads to the funk guitar strumming style: the same diminished 7th chord can be played throughout the whole chord progression.

 **Dominant 7(b5/#5) chords**: A b5 note is enharmonically equal to #11, and a #5 note is enharmonically equal to b13.

-**Resolution of altered chords**: Altered chords solves to a major/minor chord 5th below (Valt-I/i), or a major chord a semitone below (bIIalt-I, tritone substitution).
+**Resolution of altered chords**: Altered chords resolve to a major/minor chord 5th below (Valt-I/i), or a major chord a semitone below (bIIalt-I, tritone substitution).

 **Altered chord and scale**: Chords are viewed as scales rearranged vertically in jazz music.
 (Altered Chord = Altered Scale, see section 6.2)